 Discussion questions: Why do you think people might be critical that the story is anchored in the coming-of-age tale of a white girl?
 Do you think the characters are realistic representations of the time, or are they stereotypes?
 How do we know?

 A girl living in England struggles to pursue her soccer dreams while also respecting her parent’s traditional Indian values.
 This feel-good story grounds the popular “follow your heart” theme in relevant discussions about second-generation immigrant families and cultural identity.

 Discussion questions: How much should you preserve the traditions of a culture when you’re no longer living (or never lived) in that place?
-What are some strategies for helping to build up your own sense of self-worth and coping with pressures from family or society?
+What are some strategies for helping to build up your own sense of self-worth and for coping with pressures from family members or society?

-While this lighthearted tale isn’t based on a historical event and doesn’t delve into deep intellectual themes, it gives insight into the emotional turmoil of a young man trying to come out.
+While this lighthearted tale isn’t based on a historical event and doesn’t delve into deep intellectual themes, it does give insight into the emotional turmoil of a young man trying to come out.
 It’s a rare slice of cinema that gives kids a chance to relate to and empathize with the struggles of a gay man and the gay community.

 Discussion questions: How does the film compare to the novel it’s based on (Simon vs. the Homo Sapiens Agenda)?
 How do you think these childhood experiences might later affect someone as an adult?
 What other type of secrets do you think students may be struggling with in high school?
 How might it affect their relationships with their classmates?

 - New York Daily News – A way to stop low-income kids’ summer learning slide